Improved and Formal Proposal for Device Independent Quantum Private Query: Proposal for a full DI-QPQ scheme

-\item \textbf{Private Query Phase:} \begin{enumerate} \item Alice and Bob now share the raw key string of length $kN$ where Bob knows every bit value and Alice knows partially. \item Bob randomly announces a permutation which reorder the $kN$ bit string and then Alice announces a shift $s_0$ randomly chosen from $\{0, 1, \cdots, kN-1\}$.
-After the announcement, they both shift the shared raw key by $s_0$ and then apply the permutation. \item Bob cuts the raw key into $N$ substrings of length $k$ and tells each bit position to Alice.
-The bits of every substring are added bitwise by Alice and Bob to form the final key of length $N$.
-At the end, if Alice does not know any bit of the final key $F$ (which actually corresponds to Bob), then the protocol has to be executed again. \item Alice and Bob performs error correction on Alice's final key using the method proposed in~\cite{Chan}.
-After that Alice estimates the error rate of every final key.
-If all the error rates are less than some predefined threshold value $\epsilon$, they proceed further to the next step.
-Otherwise, they abort the protocol. \item Suppose that Alice knows the $i$-th bit $F_i$ of Bob's final key $F$ and wants to know the $j$-th bit $m_j$ of the database, then she announces the number $s = i - j$.
-Consequently Bob shifts the final key $F$ by $s$ bits and use it to encrypt the database using one time pad.
-As, $m_j$ will be encrypted by $F_i$, Alice can correctly recover the intended bit after receiving the encrypted database. \item If Alice wants to know the information about $l$ database bits, she has to repeat the whole procedure for $l$ many times to retrieve the intended bits. \end{enumerate} \end{itemize}
+\item \textbf{Private Query Phase:} \begin{enumerate} \item Alice and Bob now share a raw key of length $kN$ bits where Bob knows every bit value and Alice knows partially (and Bob doesn't know the indices of the bits known by Alice). \item Bob randomly announces a permutation which reorder the $kN$ bit string.
+After the announcement, they both apply the permutation on their raw key bits. \item Bob cuts the raw key into $N$ sub strings of length $k$ and tells each bit position to Alice.
+The bits of every sub string are added bit wise by Alice and Bob to form the final key of length $N$.
+At the end, if Alice does not know any bit of the final key $F$ (which actually corresponds to Bob), then the protocol has to be executed again. \item Now suppose that Alice knows only the $i$-th bit $F_i$ of Bob's final key $F$ and wants to know the $j$-th bit $m_j$ of the database, then she announces a permutation $P_A$ such that after applying the permutation, the $i$-th bit of the final key goes to $j$-th position.
+Consequently, Bob applies this permutation $P_A$ on the final key $F$ and use it to encrypt the database using one time pad.
+As, $m_j$ will be encrypted by $F_i$, Alice can correctly recover the intended bit after receiving the encrypted database. \item If Alice knows only one final key bit and wants to know the information about $l$ database bits, she has to announce the permutation for $l$ many times to retrieve the intended bits. \item If Alice knows more than one bit of the final key and wants to know more than one bit of the database in a single trial then Alice announces the permutation in such a way that her known key bits encrypt the intended database bits which she wants to retrieve.
+Thus, Alice can retrieve more than one intended data bits in a single trial. \end{enumerate} \end{enumerate}